Raahguu/ShipWar/README.md

 ```

 ## Future
-I hope to in the future, allow spectators to watch a match, and allow for servers to be hosted locally on ones device rather than in a docker container.
+I hope to in the future, allow spectators to watch a match, and allow for servers to be hosted locally on one's device rather than in a docker container.

-This will not be supporting `MacOS`, or and `IOS` of any kind, if you want to figure out how to set it up for that, good luck.
+This will not be supporting `MacOS`, or an `IOS` of any kind, if you want to figure out how to set it up for that, good luck.